Welcome to my income report for January 2020

 - Posting TheHustle on Subreddit and Quora

 Doing something and hustling creates unbearable pain in our brains.
-That is why most people try random productivity methods or tools and give up after a short period of time.
+That is why most people try random productivity methods or tools and give up after a short time.

 Then why I have wasted two years creating something useless?
 Well, because I needed a tool, that tracks how well I am utilizing my free time.
 And for this purpose, It serves perfectly well.